CaseyCarter/cppwinrt/Getting Started.md

 The C++/WinRT library uses a number of the latest C++ standard language features.
-By default, some of those features are not enabled in the Visual Studio 2015 C++ compiler.
-You enable them by specifying the /await and /std:c++latest as additional command line options.
+By default, some of those features are not enabled in the Visual C++ compiler.
+You enable them by specifying the
+/await and /std:c++latest as additional command line options.

 ![](./media/image4.png)

-Use the Windows 10 Anniversary Update SDK
+Use the Windows 10 Creators Update SDK
 =========================================

-The C++/WinRT library requires at least version 10.0.14393.0 (Windows 10 Anniversary Update) of the Windows 10 SDK.
+The C++/WinRT library requires at least version 10.0.15063.0 (Windows 10 Creators Update) of the Windows 10 SDK.
 To set this in Visual Studio, open the **Project Settings**, and set the **Target Platform Min.
-Version** to at least 10.0.14393.0.
+Version** to at least 10.0.15063.0.

 ![](./media/image2.png)